 Anyway, I’m writing this recipe to hopefully help anyone who reads this make a consistently good batch of cold brew, with as little fuss as possible.

-When I was first starting to make cold brew at home I struggled immensely with filtering — I really do not like a silty mouthfeel, something like a French press, but I found making a clean cup of cold brew is surprisingly difficult.
-You can’t use a normal gravity filter like V60 because of the super fine particles that seem to get suspended in the water as the brew sits, because it simply won’t filter after a certain time due to the filter being fully clogged (one time I left the coffee to filter and went out, and after coming back like 2 hours later it was just stuck in the filter, not fully complete).
-You can use something like a Toddy, but its sole purpose is to help make cold brew, and I’ve heard that cleaning the bag is kind of a pain, so it’s an investment that I didn’t really want to make.
+When I was first starting to make cold brew at home I struggled immensely with filtering — I really do not like a cup with a silty mouthfeel, like a French press, but I found making a clean cup of cold brew is surprisingly difficult.
+You can’t use a normal gravity paper filter like V60 because of the super fine particles that get suspended in the liquid as the brew sits, which will cause it to simply not filter after a certain time due to the filter getting fully clogged (one time I left the liquid to filter in a V60 paper filter and went out, and after coming back like 2 hours later it was just standing in the filter, still not finished, with no drips too).
+You can use something like a Toddy, but its sole purpose is to help make cold brew, and I’ve heard that cleaning the bag is kind of a pain and it doesn’t provide a paper-filter-clean cup, so it’s an investment that I didn’t really want to make.
 I even thought about using something like egg whites for filtering, but that felt like a bit overkill, would make the coffee not vegan, and I don’t know if it would have changed the flavor of the coffee, so I didn’t pursue that.

 At some point I thought, “why not use an Aeropress?”
 I didn’t see anything about it online, and asked a couple of friends who work at cafes, and no one seemed to talk about it.
-I tried it myself, and it worked really well, giving me the clean cup I wanted, with much less waiting time than using a V60, and little work overall.
-I’m sure I’m not the only person who came up with this idea, but maybe I’m the first to write about it!
+I tried it myself, and it worked really well, giving me the clean cup I wanted, with much less hassle than filtering with a V60, and little work overall.
+A game changer for my cold brew experience!

 #Recipe